 “And then Joshua was clothed with filthy garments; he’s standing before the angel.
 And He spoke and said to those who were standing before him, saying, ‘Remove the filthy garments from him.’
 And He said to, ‘See, I’ve taken your iniquity away from you and will clothe you with festal robes.’

 “‘Put a clean turban on his head.’
 And they put a clean turban on his and clothed him with garments, while the angel of the Lord was standing by.”
 Instead of God breaking His promise, God gave a picture of justification, a picture of the day when He would clothe Israel with His own righteousness.

 Michael was there.
 Michael knows that story, knows that text, knew that scene.
 Michael did just what the pre-incarnate Son did.
 He didn’t say, “I rebuke you, Satan.”
 He said, “That’s up to the Lord to do.”

 This is really an interesting point.
 Apostates not only rebuke Satan with amazing presumption, but they teach other immature believers to do it as well.
-And in addition, they also blaspheme holy angels by their sinful lives which show disdain for the holy Law of God which is so precious and so sacred to the angels.
-They are, in a true sense, the guardians of God’s holy Law.
-And wherever these false teachers are characterized by materialism, wherever they’re characterized by pride, wherever they’re characterized by insubordination to the Word of God, wherever they’re characterized by anger or power-hunger, whatever it is, they are violating the holy Law of God, they are then in the truest sense blaspheming angelic majesties.
+And in addition, they also blaspheme holy angels by their sinful lives which show disdain for the holy law of God which is so precious and so sacred to the angels.
+They are, in a true sense, the guardians of God’s holy law.
+And wherever these false teachers are characterized by materialism, wherever they’re characterized by pride, wherever they’re characterized by insubordination to the Word of God, wherever they’re characterized by anger or power hunger or whatever it is, they are violating the holy law of God.
+They are, then, in the truest sense, blaspheming angelic majesties.

 This article is also available and sold as a booklet.